lji543/drip/src/Ideas.md

 -connect owed expenses to venmo somehow
 -ability to add owed expenses to expense list
--ability to check/uncheck owed expenses to mark as completed (but still have record) -add 'scroll to top'/'scroll to bottom' for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -make addexpense for the tracking page a modal -show/hide paid items on owed page
+-ability to check/uncheck owed expenses to mark as completed (but still have record) -add 'scroll to top'/'scroll to bottom' button for long pages -https://stackabuse.com/how-to-scroll-to-top-in-react-with-a-button-component/ -make addexpense for the tracking page a modal -show/hide paid items on owed page